All About Wax Coated Packaging

 Why Is Wax Added To Paper Products?

 Wax is added to paper products to make the paper more durable and moisture resistant.
 The thin coating of wax keeps the paper product from disintegrating when it comes into contact with moisture, like grease or water.
+That is why you can enjoy your greasy burger without it soaking through the paper, or unwrap a taffy without it sticking to its wrapper.

 Are you interested in learning more about our paper coating waxes?
 Contact us to learn more or check out these blogs: